Unchained Melody: Popularity

-"Unchained Melody" was the only song to have reached No. 1 in the UK in four different recordings on the official chart until it was joined by the charity single "Do They Know It's Christmas?" in its fourth re-recording in 2014.
+"Unchained Melody" was the only song to have reached number one in the UK in four different recordings on the official chart until it was joined by the charity single "Do They Know It's Christmas?" in its fourth re-recording in 2014.
 It is the only song to have sold over a million by three separate acts in the UK – Robson and Jerome (1.87 million), Gareth Gates (1.35 million), the Righteous Brothers (1.17 million).
-The song has been number 1 on lists of love songs featured on the United Kingdom's Channel 4 and Five.
+The song has been number one on lists of love songs featured on the United Kingdom's Channel 4 and Five.

 The song has been covered by many artists; according to the song's publishing administrator, over 1,500 recordings of "Unchained Melody" have been made by more than 670 artists in multiple languages.
-Its popularity also meant that the song is one of the highest grossing songs for its copyright holders, estimated in 2012 to be the fifth biggest earners of royalties according to the BBC's list of The Richest Songs in the World at £18 million.
+Its popularity also meant that the song is one of the highest-grossing songs for its copyright holders, estimated in 2012 to be the fifth-biggest earners of royalties according to the BBC's list of the Richest Songs in the World at £18 million.

 Accolades

 The song was nominated in 1956 for 1955's Oscar for best original song from the film Unchained.
-The re-recorded version by The Righteous Brothers was nominated for a Grammy Award in 1991 in the best pop performance by a duo or group category, and their original version was inducted into the Grammy Hall of Fame in 2000.
+The re-recorded version by the Righteous Brothers was nominated for a Grammy Award in 1991 in the best pop performance by a duo or group category, and their original version was inducted into the Grammy Hall of Fame in 2000.
 The use of the Righteous Brothers' cover of "Unchained Melody" in the film Ghost resurrected the song's popularity as it was recognized as the "most played" song of 1992 by the American Society of Composers, Authors, and Publishers (ASCAP).
 ASCAP also announced it to be one of the 25 most-performed songs and musical works of the 20th century in 1999, and the most-performed love song of the 1950s in 2003.

-In 2001, the song was ranked at No. 138 in the list of Songs of the Century released by the Recording Industry Association of America and the National Endowment for the Arts.
-In 2004, Rolling Stone placed the Righteous Brothers version of the song at number 365 on their list of The 500 Greatest Songs of All Time.
+In 2001, the song was ranked at number 138 in the list of Songs of the Century released by the Recording Industry Association of America and the National Endowment for the Arts.
+In 2004, Rolling Stone placed the Righteous Brothers version of the song at number 365 on its list of the 500 Greatest Songs of All Time.
 It was placed first in Magic 1278's 500 greatest songs of all time.
-It was also listed in 2004 at No. 27 in the list of the 100 top movie songs of all time in American Film institute's centenary AFI's 100 Years...100 Songs survey of songs in American cinema.
+It was also listed in 2004 at number 27 in the list of the 100 top movie songs of all time in American Film institute's centenary AFI's 100 Years...100 Songs survey of songs in American cinema.
 In 2007, the Songwriters Hall of Fame honored "Unchained Melody" with a Towering Song award that is presented to creators of a song "that has influenced the culture in a unique way over many years."